kuu/hls-duration-checker/README.md

 # hls-duration-checker
-A command to monitor HLS playlists and check if the duration of each segment exceeds the target duration
+A command line tool to monitor HLS playlists and check if there's any violation of [the target duration rule](https://tools.ietf.org/html/rfc8216#section-4.3.3.1):

+> The EXTINF duration of each Media Segment in the Playlist file, when rounded to the nearest integer, MUST be less than or equal to the target duration; longer segments can trigger playback stalls or other errors.

 ## Install
 ```